 But as great as this sounds, I cannot close my eyes to the improper uses of this piece of equipment and the more practical, cost-efficient means of simply using the stairs.
 Think about this: Most people sit at a desk all day, which causes inflexibility, muscle tightness throughout the body (especially in the lumbar back), poor posture, and an anterior tilt.
 If this is you, why would you subject yourself to a machine that trains your body in one linear manner and can possibly worsen your posture?

 If you jump on a stair-climber fatigued after a hard day at the office, you'll probably grab on to the handles, which causes you to lean your torso forward, thereby worsening your posture.
 And since typing on the computer all day wreaks havoc on your hands and wrists, how do you think these body parts feel with all of your weight pressing down on top of them?

-I suggest saving your money on a gym membership or costly piece of equipment and just taking the stairs.
+I suggest saving your money on a gym membership or costly piece of equipment and just take the stairs.
 It's as simple as that.
 Coaches and physical education teachers have been running their athletes and students up flights of steps for years, and studies have shown that walking up the stairs is two times as taxing on the body and burns calories two or three times faster than walking briskly on a level surface.
 You can move at your own pace, improve strength in all planes of motion (not just linear), have your hands free (which is great, as you can incorporate your upper body and burn more calories), stand tall and keep your posture safe, have a friend join you for motivation, and do it indoors or outdoors.
 It's also time-efficient and—better yet—free.

 RELATED: The 40 Best Running Tips of All Time